Effect of Weight Reduction and Cardiometabolic Risk Factor Management on Symptom Burden and Severity in Patients With Atrial Fibrillation

 - Abed HS, Wittert GA, Leong DP, et al. Effect of weight reduction and cardiometabolic risk factor management on symptom burden and severity in patients with atrial fibrillation: a randomized clinical trial.
 JAMA 2013;19:2050-60.

-Keywords: Alcohol Drinking, Atrial Fibrillation, Australia, Blood Glucose, Blood Pressure, Body Mass Index, Body Weight, Caregivers, Catheter Ablation, Cost of Illness, Diabetes Mellitus, Echocardiography, Heart Atria, Hypertension, Life Style, Lipids, Obesity, Questionnaires, Risk Factors, Sleep Apnea Syndromes, Smoking Cessation, Standard of Care, Waist Circumference, Weight Loss
+Keywords: Alcohol Drinking, Atrial Fibrillation, Australia, Blood Glucose, Blood Pressure, Body Mass Index, Body Weight, Caregivers, Catheter Ablation, Cost of Illness, Diabetes Mellitus, Echocardiography, Heart Atria, Hypertension, Life Style, Lipids, Obesity, Surveys and Questionnaires, Risk Factors, Sleep Apnea Syndromes, Smoking Cessation, Standard of Care, Waist Circumference, Weight Loss

 < Back to Listings